Mantle Site: Wendat people today

 The Huron (Wendat) are considered one of the peoples of the larger Iroquoian cultural and language family.
-The Huron-Wendat Nation is a First Nation whose community and reserves today are located at Wendake, Quebec.
+The Huron-Wendat Nation is a First Nation whose community is located at Wendake, Quebec.
 The Huron, and other local First Nation peoples, have urged towns and developers in York Region to preserve indigenous sites so that they may "worship at the places where [their] ancestors are buried."
 The discovery of a sixteenth-century European axe at Mantle is also of political importance for the Wendat First Nation, for its current negotiations with federal and provincial governments.

 Film and television

 In 2012, a two-hour documentary film on the Mantle Wendat-Huron Village Site, Curse of the Axe, was produced by yap films in association with Shaw Media, and narrated by Robbie Robertson.